Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Soft Truncation: A Training Technique for a Diffusion Model

-With the current simple prior form, we experimentally find that the sweet spot is $k=1.0$ in VPSDE and $k=2.0$ in VESDE with the emphasis on the sample quality.
-The choice of $k$ is empirically robust as long as we keep $k$ near the sweet spot.
-For VPSDE, when $k\approx 1.0$, the importance distribution in Figure \ref{fig:monte_carlo_loss}-(c) is nearly equal to that of the variance weighting, so Soft Truncation with $k\approx 1.0$ provides the high sample fidelity.
+With the current simple form, we experimentally find that the sweet spot is $k\approx 1.0$ in VPSDE and $k=2.0$ in VESDE with the emphasis on the sample quality.
+For VPSDE, the importance distribution in Figure \ref{fig:monte_carlo_loss}-(c) is nearly equal to that of the variance weighting if $k\approx 1.0$, so Soft Truncation with $k\approx 1.0$ improves the sample fidelity, while maintaining low NLL.
 On the other hand, if $k$ is too small, no $\tau$ will be sampled near $\epsilon$, so it hurts both sample generation and density estimation.
-We leave as a future work for optimal prior selection.
+We leave further study on searching for the optimal distribution of $\tau$ as future work.